 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The National Commission on Certification of Physician Assistants accepts AMA PRA Category 1 Credits™ from organizations accredited by ACCME.

-This continuing nursing education activity awards 32.5 contact hours.
+This continuing nursing education activity awards up to 25.5 contact hours.

 Provider approved by the California Board of Registered Nursing, Provider #13255 for 26.75 contact hours.

 Nurse practitioners may participate in this educational activity and earn a certificate of completion as AANP accepts AMA PRA Category 1 Credits™ through its reciprocity agreement.

 Association for Vascular and Interventional Radiographers (AVIR) ARRT Accreditation